Respect other trail users and support the places where you ride.

 Number of Trails: 120+

-In keeping with the Kootenay culture, the mountain bike trails in Nelson and Kaslo appeal to the spirit of mountain biking: we’ve got gentle railway grades that start minutes from town and take you along forest trails, over restored trestle bridges and into some of the most peaceful country you’ll ever encounter.
-But for those of you who need to feel their heart beating and love the surge of adrenaline pumping through their veins, we’ve got what you need: steep, rocky, technical tracks and enough stunts, ladders and big drops to keep you coming back and calling out for more. #explorekootenaylake
+In keeping with the Kootenay culture, the mountain bike trails in Nelson, Balfour, East Shore and Kaslo appeal to the spirit of mountain biking: river trails, gentle railway grades, forest trails, trestle bridges, and diverse backcountry.
+If you want adrenaline pumping through your veins, we’ve got what you need: rocky descents, steep chutes, wooden stunts and big drops to keep you coming back and calling out for more.

 Ride the Rocky Mountain Trench